femarivera/ConfinedLab-mlibs/README.md

 **MODFLOW 6 modelling utilities for synthetic multilayer groundwater systems.**

-Developed at **Bordeaux INP, Lab EPOC, Université de Bordeaux**
-As part of the **ConfinedLab** project, funded by the [PEPR One Water DEESAC project](https://www.onewater.fr/fr/actualite/actualite/lancement-du-projet-deesac-durabilite-exploitabilite-des-eaux-souterraines-des "Go to onewater.fr")
-Author: **MARIN RIVERA Carlos Felipe**

 > 📦 This package is the utility library for the [ConfinedLab](https://github.com/femarivera/ConfinedLab) project.
 ---